-The workshop takes place on Wednesday, 30.8.2017 at Tallinn University.
+The workshop takes place on Wednesday, 30.8.2017 at Tallinn University (room M-226).
 Practical details on the workshop and conference registration are available here.

 Please send your abstract in PDF format to firstname.lastname@example.org by 2 May 2017.
 The document should include a title and the author name(s).
 The abstract body text should not be longer than 300 words.
 Decisions on accepted abstracts will be communicated by 16 May 2017.
 The accepted abstracts will be made available in advance of the workshop via the workshop webpage.
 Full papers are not expected.

-In case of questions, connect us at firstname.lastname@example.org
+In case of questions, contact us at email@example.com

 General information on the academic workshops of the conference can be found here.